 After the animal acting experience, I started my own dog training business in Los Angeles and later moving to Malibu.
 For 24 years I was the dog trainer to the stars.
 Mel Gibson, Olivia Newton John, Pamela Anderson, James Cameron and Dick Clark, are just a few of the names.
 During that time I became a member and attended conferences of the APDT (Association of Pet Dog Trainers).
 Today, I’m living and helping dog owners on the Gold Coast of Australia, but with the Internet, it’s possible for me to help people all over the world.

-I’ve been a dog trainer without my own dog for the last 10 years, mainly because I’m around dogs all the time and although I have fun teaching them things, coming home and teaching a cat has been a much more challenging for me.
+I’ve been a dog trainer without my own dog for the last 10 years, mainly because I’m around dogs all the time and although I have fun teaching them things, coming home and teaching a cat has been much more challenging for me.
 It has made me a much better dog trainer and helped the dogs learn how to behave around a cat.
-“Didga”, a tabby cat is the star now, I adopted her from the shelter and fast forward a few years, her videos on YouTube have reached over 10.3 million views.
-Together with my Malibu Dog Training youtube channel I have over 10.5 million views and 44k subscribers!
+“Didga”, a tabby cat is the star now, I adopted her from the shelter and fast forward a few years, her videos on YouTube have reached over 15.3 million views.
+Together with my Malibu Dog Training youtube channel I have about 18 million views and 62k subscribers!
 I hope you’ll visit my channels, MALIBUDOGTRAINING and CATMANTOO

 RIP Shultz (A miniature Schnauzer) and Quiz (a ginger cat) special pets of mine who were both talented enough to appear in television and movies.
 The Leeza Gibbons show, Americas greatest pets, Donnie and Marie show, Americas & Australia’s funniest videos, Worlds most amazing animals (Japanese production), Late night with David Letterman (stupid pet tricks) and Pet Star (Animal Planet).
 Schultz had a big role in the HBO movie “Devil In The Flesh”.